cse-labs/kubernetes-in-codespaces/README.md

 ```

-Run the app with dapr
+Run the app with Dapr

 ```bash